terra-money/terrain/README.md

 });
 ```

 You can call the functions defined above inside of the `terrain console`.
-An example using the `counter` contract is shown below:
+An example of this using the `counter` contract is shown below:

 ```sh
 terrain console